GEMeX: A Large-Scale, Groundable, and Explainable Medical VQA Benchmark for Chest X-ray Diagnosis: Construction of

-After defining anatomical regions, we utilize OpenBioLLM-70B\footnote{https://huggingface.co/aaditya/Llama3-OpenBioLLM-70B}, known for its outstanding performance across various medical NLP tasks, to refine original sentence-region pairs.
+\textbf{Report Re-grounding Using Medical LLM.} Then, we utilize OpenBioLLM-70B\footnote{https://huggingface.co/aaditya/Llama3-OpenBioLLM-70B}, known for its outstanding performance across various medical NLP tasks, to \emph{re-ground reports by re-selecting a region for each sentence}.
 To test the effectiveness of the prompt, we begin by randomly selecting 100 pairs from the Chest ImaGenome test set, which includes approximately 367 sentences.
-Initially, the performance of the OpenBioLLM-70B model is suboptimal due to two main reasons: (1) some disease observation areas are not sufficiently detailed, as OpenBioLLM is an NLP model that lacks clinical expertise, and (2) when a sentence involves multiple regions that cannot be merged, the model may either output multiple regions or arbitrarily select one.
+Initially, the performance of the LLM is suboptimal due to: (1) inner knowledge about X-ray disease observation areas is not sufficiently precise, as OpenBioLLM is an NLP model that lacks clinical expertise, and (2) when a sentence indeed involves multiple regions that cannot be merged, the model may either output multiple regions or arbitrarily select one.

-To address these limitations, we employ an iterative approach, gradually incorporating guidance (clinical rules) from radiologists and manually-labeled such cases, to effectively split and rewrite sentences.
-For example, ``The cardiomediastinal silhouette is normal.'' can be segmented into \{``The cardiac silhouette is normal.'':``cardiac silhouette'', ``The mediastinal silhouette is normal.'':``mediastinum''\}, where ``cardiomediastinal'' corresponds to the ``cardiac silhouette'' and ``mediastinum''.
-This approach ensures that the output clauses align one-to-one with the respective regions.
-Ultimately, the final prompt is determined with an accuracy of approximately $98.4\%$ on the aforementioned test set.
-Part of the clinical rules can be seen in Stage I of Figure~\ref{fig:data_construction}, and the complete prompt is outlined in the Appendix.
+\emph{Iterative Prompt Refinement via Radiologist Feedback:} To address these limitations, we employ an iterative approach, gradually incorporating clinical guidance from radiologists and manually-labeled such cases (in-context learning) to refine the prompt, facilitating (1) more accurate region selection; and (2) more effective sentence splitting and rewriting.
+For example, ``The cardiomediastinal silhouette is normal.'' is converted into \{``The cardiac silhouette is normal.'':``cardiac silhouette'', ``The mediastinal silhouette is normal.'':``mediastinum''\}, where ``cardiomediastinal'' corresponds to the ``cardiac silhouette'' and ``mediastinum''.
+This approach ensures the output clauses align one-to-one with the respective regions.
+Ultimately, the final prompt is determined with an accuracy of approximately $98.4\%$ on the aforementioned test set, provided in the Appendix.